 The Black Country Geological Society (BCGS) is based in Dudley, West Midlands, England, in the heart of the Black Country where evidence suggests the world-changing Industrial Revolution commenced.
 The society as it is now, was formed in 1975 but was preceded by three antecedent geological societies through which we can trace our origins to 1842, making the BCGS one of the first geological societies in the world.
 Our members come from all backgrounds and include interested amateurs, professional geologists, teachers, and students of all ages.
-Our monthly indoor lecture meetings take place in Dudley Museum and Art Gallery throughout the winter months, in addition to regular field trips to sites of geological interest and voluntary conservation work.
+Our monthly indoor lecture meetings take place in Dudley throughout the winter months, in addition to regular field trips to sites of geological interest and voluntary conservation work.
+Our Newsletter is sent to members 6 times a year and back numbers may be downloaded from the Society’s website.
 The Society warmly welcomes new members, and the schedule is on the Society’s website.
 It is always advisable to check before attending in case of any unavoidable last minute changes.

 The Black Country Geological Society has a vast and exciting history with connections to some of the greatest geologists of their time such as, Sir Roderick Impey Murchison and Professor Charles Lapworth.
 A brief history of the society is listed below:

 1842 – 1867.
 The Dudley and Midland Geological Society.
 A combination of local geological interest, mining and quarrying led to the founding of the earliest geological society in the Midlands.
 The Society started a local fossil collection encouraged by Sir Roderick Murchison who realised the importance of Dudley and the local rocks.

 1880’s – 1912.
 The Society was reborn as the Dudley and Midland Geological and Scientific Society and Field Club, but later fell into decline as mining and extraction industries declined.